A complete guide on how to train your BME688 sensor

 1. Choose your application

 The first step is to choose your application.
-For this guide I am going to use meat and cheese as an example.
+For this guide I am going to use meat and cheese as examples.
 But there is an endless range of possibilities.
 You can distinguish fruits from vegetables or cleaning agents from perfume.
 You could also try to determine when food has gone bad.

 There are certain things that you should consider when choosing an application.
 You need many specimens for each class that you want to distinguish, to ensure that the algorithm becomes robust.
-So to start you should choose something which is cheap and widely available.
+To start you should choose something which is cheap and widely available.
 Also keep in mind that it is advisable to use normal air as one of the classes, since it will almost always be present.

 Once you have finalised your choice it is time to create a new AI Studio project.
-Open up AI Studio and press the Create Project … Button.
+Open AI Studio and press the Create Project … Button.
 Press Configure BME Board if you want to record data with a specific configuration.